 Community functioning persisted, but members constituting functional niches were rearranged

-In order to assess if the community functions were being carried out by the same organisms between samples, a gene product representation metric was computed.
-This change in individual community member representation of functional categories was evaluated by computing the changes in abundance of contigs that carried genes belonging to those gene functions (KEGG ontology).
-This metric evaluates the change in the individual organisms that are representing a given gene function between two replicates or time points, and represents the "rearrangement" in community member composition at the functional scale.
+In order to assess whether community functions were performed by the same organisms across samples, we computed a community rearrangement index.
+This index was calculated ….. (by computing the changes in abundance of contigs that carried genes belonging to KEGG gene functions (KEGG ontology).)
+It evaluates the change in individual organisms (at what level?) that are carrying a given gene function between two samples, and represents the "rearrangement" in community member composition at the functional scale.
+(Fig? equation?)

-When comparing two samples, a high average rearrangement index indicates that the community’s gene functions are performed by different community members, while a high spread (variance) of the fold changes in total function abundances indicates that many functions changed in abundance and that the functional potential of the community changed.
+When comparing two samples, a high average rearrangement index indicates that the community’s gene functions are performed by different community members, while a high spread (variance) of the fold changes in total function abundances indicates that many functions changed in abundance and that the functional potential of the community changed (fig?).
 It is important to note that a high a rearrangement index does not necessarily imply a high total fold change for that gene function, as it is possible that the function is present in equal abundances between two samples, but carried by different organisms.

 When looking at the variance in the fold change of total abundance of gene functions, we observe that there was relatively little functional potential change between the pre-rain samples (2014-09 to 2015-06), but there was a significantly higher spread of the fold changes in gene functions following the rain (2015-06 to 2016-02).
 In the year following (2016-02 to 2017-02) there was also a high variance in the fold changes of gene function abundances, indicating a recovery of the community’s functional potential.
 This was further confirmed by comparing the 2014-09 samples to the 2017-02 samples.
-This appears to be consistent with the observation that the overall functional potential of the halite communities shifted following the rain event but recovered in the following year.
+This appears to be consistent with the observation that the overall functional potential of the halite communities shifted following the rain event but recovered in the following year [use the figures]

-The average rearangement index between 2014-09 and 2015-06 was relatively low, indicating that prior to the rain there was relatively little rearrangement in the individual members constituting functional categories.
-However, between before (2015-06) and after (2016-02) the rain, the average shuffling index was quite high, indicating that's the genomic functions were being performed by different community members after the rain.
+The average rearangement index between 2014-09 and 2015-06 was relatively low (value?, fig?), indicating that prior to the rain there was relatively little rearrangement in the individual members constituting functional categories.
+However, between before (2015-06) and after (2016-02) the rain, the average shuffling index was quite high (value?
+Fig?, indicating that the genomic functions were being performed by different community members after the rain.
 Finally, despite significant functional potential shifts between 2016-02 and 2017-02, we observed a low reshuffling index between these dates.

 These results suggest that after the rain there was a significant change in the organisms that carry the genes of each functional category in this community's metabolome, and that this composition did not recover in the year following the rain.
 This is striking, considering our observation that the overall functional potential recovered in the year after the rain.
 Based on this, we conclude that while the community functions the same as it did prior to the rain, its gene functions are being carried out by different organisms.